-With spending increased time at home the past 6 months due to the global pandemic, you have likely noticed the quality of your indoor air and the presence of the pollutants that come with it.
+With spending increased time at home with global pandemic, you have likely noticed the quality of your indoor air and the presence of the pollutants that come with it.

 According to the Environmental Protection Agency, the levels of indoor air pollutants are often 2 to 5 times higher than outdoor levels.